Tejas-0607/s3-listing-service/README.md

-Here’s a simple README.md template that you can use for your Git repository:

-markdown
-Copy code
 # S3 Content Listing Service

 This is an HTTP service built with **Flask** that lists the content of an **Amazon S3 bucket**.
 The service exposes an endpoint to retrieve the content of a specified path or the top-level content of the bucket.